Board Of Directors

 TREASURER Dana Newman

-Dana Newman is a Venice resident and dedicated volunteer who connected with Venice Community Housing while volunteering through another organization doing arts and crafts projects with children at VCH’s Westminster Transitional Living Center.
+Dana Newman is a Venice resident and dedicated volunteer who connected with Venice Community Housing while volunteering through another organization doing arts and crafts projects with children at VCH’s Westminster TLC.
 She began her career as an analyst in Private Wealth Management at Goldman Sachs in Los Angeles and later as an associate at Credit Suisse.
 After a number of years in the financial industry, she decided to refocus her energy towards more meaningful objectives.
 She was nominated to VCH’s Board of Directors in 2012, and she also serves on the Board of Directors of Housing Options for People to Excel (HOPE), a non-profit that works closely with VCH.
 Dana received her BA in Business Administration from Loyola Marymount University.

 Theresa Hwang is a community-engaged architect and founder of Dept of Places, a participatory design and civic engagement practice based in Los Angeles, CA. She has spent over 10 years focused on equitable cultural and community development with multiple groups and campaigns.
 She was the former Director of Community Design and Planning at the Skid Row Housing Trust, a non-profit permanent supportive housing organization where she was the Enterprise Rose Architectural Fellow from 2009-2012.
 Theresa is an adjunct studio professor at Woodbury University and has previously co-taught at the University of Southern California.
 Theresa received her Bachelor of Science in Civil Engineering and Art History from Johns Hopkins University and her Master of Architecture from Harvard Graduate School of Design.
 She is also on the Board of Directors for the Association for Community Design and was recognized as one of Next City’s Urban Vanguards 2015.